All Previous Marijuana Convictions Would Be Erased Under New California Law

 ABC News reports that non-violent felony convictions for possession or distribution of less than one ounce of marijuana are eligible for reduction to misdemeanors, but prosecutors will also take the person’s entire criminal history into account.

-Republicans voiced their stances both for and against the bill.
+State Republicans voiced their stances both for and against the bill.
 Senator Jim Nielsen of Gerber, who opposed the bill, stated “This directs us to forget any prior behavior that was illegal.
 They should not be given a pass.”

-Republican State Sen. Joel Anderson noted that the bill will help save resources in restoring gun rights to those eligible for reductions to misdemeanors.
+Republican State Senator Joel Anderson pointed out that the bill will help save resources in restoring gun rights to those eligible for reductions to misdemeanors.
 “This bill will take those people off the prohibited list, save us time and money.”